Over half term, over 28 Sixth Form pupils and 4 teachers embarked on an outstanding Economics and History trip to China.

 On behalf of all the pupils who had the pleasure of going on the trip, we would like to thank all of the teachers for making it happen.
 We will now move on the some of the experiences of the pupils who went on the trip.

-Will Dry thought that Miss Chipman losing the odds game was the best moment of the trip, along with some the PingXiang students believing Kalvin was from North Korea.
+Will Dry thought that Miss Chipman losing the odds game was the best moment of the trip.
 His favourite site was looking down the glass floor from the TV tower.
 His favourite food was Honey Soaked Crispy Chicken Legs.
 He says that his host student was overly emotional but a top lad, and he ended up playing Chinese chess with him in the evenings.

 Oliver Miller thought the TV tower was his favourite moment of the trip and the Bund was the most inspiring site.
 What is the Bund, though?
 Well it’s the foreign quarter of Shanghai.
 His favourite food was Bautzu, which is a sweet bun.
 He said that his host was very emotional and nicknamed “Bob” due to a hard-to-pronounce Chinese name.
 In the evening, he went out for dinner and did some sight-seeing.